-There are also plenty of non-onomatopoeia words that end in these patterns too.
+There are also plenty of non-onomatopoeia words that end in these patterns, too.
 Get acquainted with the grammatical structure of Japanese onomatopoeia words, and always double-check in the dictionary if you are unsure!

 Hiragana Onomatopoeia vs. Katakana Onomatopoeia

 There are no hard rules as to when to use (hiragana) or (katakana) for onomatopoeia.
 That being said, hiragana is usually used more for soft sounds, while katakana is used for harder, emphatic sounds.
-Perhaps the cause for this relates to the general look and feel of the two scripts – hiragana being more smooth and rounded; katakana more rigid and pertinent.
+Perhaps the cause for this relates to the general look and feel of the two scripts – hiragana being more smooth and rounded and katakana more rigid and pertinent.

 It’s not so important in the end, so don’t be surprised to see either or.
-Some onomatopoeia also has kanji, an example is 燦燦 (brilliant, shining sunlight), but you’ll almost never see them used.
+Some onomatopoeia also have kanji, an example is 燦燦 (brilliant, shining sunlight), but you’ll almost never see them used.

 How sounds influence Japanese onomatopoeia

 That’s right.
 The sounds of Japanese characters themselves influence the meaning of different onomatopoeia.
 Aside from that, sometimes onomatopoeia words are grouped or paired together to create some coherency between them and the sound they share.
 Let’s start by considering the idea of sound as human beings perceive it.

 There have been countless experiments conducted concerning our perception of sound and its relation to texture, shape, size, color, etc. The Kiki Bouba test is one of the most well-known of these tests nowadays.
 Whether the science holds true on every occasion or not, the Japanese seem to have recognized this association to some degree.